janklab/janklab-core/README.md

 The Janklab code itself is licensed under the Apache 2.0 license.
 Janklab includes and is redistributed with third-party software, also covered by the Apache license.

 Janklab also includes a redistribution of the ThreeTenBackport project's binary distribution, which is Copyright (c) 2007-present, Stephen Colebourne & Michael Nascimento Santos.
-The redistribution terms for ThreeTenBackport are contained in the `LICENSE-ThreeTenBackport.txt` file.
+ThreeTenBackport is licensed under the BSD 3-clause license, the terms for which can be found in the `LICENSE-ThreeTenBackport.txt` file.

 ##  Contributing